 Angel loves volleyball, singing and playing guitar.
 Growing up in Brazil with missionary parents with her two older brothers gave her a unique worldview.
 Besides her intense love of God and people, she loves to spend time teaching our kids and pouring into their lives.

 Our paths crossed for the first time in 2002 at Toccoa Falls College in northeast Georgia.
-Through playing college basketball on the girls and guys teams we became close friends talking for hours on the phone, and then falling in love on a roadtrip to play!
+Through playing college basketball on the girls and guys teams we became close friends talking for hours on the phone, and then falling in love on a road trip to play!
 Though our calls didn't match up at this point God was working on both of hearts, just in different ways.
 It soon became clear that we were better as a team serving Jesus than we were apart.
 We married in January 2005 on a surprisingly warm winter day.
 Little did we know that on that day God had already laid the groundwork for what we would be doing in Colombia.
 We felt and continue to feel God's leading in our lives, molding us to be his tools and working in his perfect will.

 Fast forward 11 years and we have 3 beautiful girls.
 See?
 I told you coaching women's basketball was a sign!
 Taylor, Reagan, and McKinley are our pride and joy (Side Note: We didn't name our kids after US Presidents on purpose...
 Until the 3rd one!).
-Our church, The Bridge Church, announced their first short-term missions trip to the Dominican Republic.
+Our church, The Bridge Church, announced its first short-term mission trip to the Dominican Republic.
 Of course, when your pastor asks if you will go you have to say yes!
 Little did we know, this trip would be the catalyst for where we would be today.
-After that 1st trip God definitely laid on our hearts the call to international missions.
+After that 1st trip, God definitely laid on our hearts the call to international missions.

 Barranquilla is a cosmopolitan and primarily industrial city, often visited by businessmen of all nationalities.
-However, the main attraction for tourism is its carnival "Carnaval de Barranquilla," that takes place during the four days before Ash Wednesday.
+However, the main attraction for tourism is its carnival "Carnaval de Barranquilla," which takes place four days before Ash Wednesday.
 Residents are known as "Barranquilleros" and are characterized by their outgoing and friendly attitude and relaxed behavior.
 This makes the average Barranquilla resident an optimistic and open individual, as well as goal-directed and hard-working.